314gb/314gb.github.io/index.md

 ### Mockup Pages
 This is currently being worked on.
 Will be updated later.

-## Milestone 2: Significant Additional Functionalities
+## Milestone 2: Additional Functionalities
 You can find more in detail [here.](https://github.com/314gb/warrior-gamers/projects/2)

 # Support or Contact